plaintextcapital/netlifycms/content/blog/the-edge-is-coming.md

 **Edge Training as a Solution**

 A massive web of edge nodes exists today.
-The underutilized hardware, coupled with coordination/incentive networks and edge computing, can be used to solve each of the shortcomings detailed above.
+Underutilized hardware, coupled with coordination/incentive networks and edge computing, can be used to solve each of the shortcomings detailed above.

 1. A mesh grid (models communicating directly with each other) of edge devices can provide more complete data capture

-* Data quality will only be as complete as the sensors used to capture it, but unlocking coordination grids allow for a web of interconnected devices to serve as the eyes and ears of AI
+* Data quality will only be as complete as the sensors used to capture it, but coordination grids will allow for a web of interconnected devices to serve as the eyes and ears of AI
 * Sensors capturing data from wearables and other edge devices, and responding with onboard inference removes the human inefficiencies from the response loop

 2. With continual edge device training, the current model is always the newest model